Brian-Mascitello/UCB-Third-Party-Classes/Udacity-GWG-FEND/3 - Exploring JS - Objects, Tools, and Testing/Feed Reader Testing/frontend-nanodegree-feedreader-master/README.md

 ## What did I learn?

-Using Jasmine along with JavaScript is a nice was of testing websites to ensure everything is working as intended.
-From user events to ensuring a list contains items, Jasmine can assist developers in creating stable user experiences and reliable websites.
+Using Jasmine along with JavaScript is a nice way of testing websites to ensure everything is working as intended.
+From user events to ensuring lists contain items, Jasmine can assist developers in creating stable user experiences and reliable websites.

 ## How to Successfully Run this Application